 Third Thursday Food for Thought

-Free Zoom online program featuring the presentation “Envisioning a Cultural Landscape”
+“Envisioning a Cultural Landscape”

-By SCAAS cultural astronomy researcher Greg Munson
+By SCAAS Cultural Astronomy Researcher Greg Munson

 Sponsored by Old Pueblo Archaeology Center, PO Box 40577, Tucson AZ 85717

-Greg Munson (Society for Cultural Astronomy in the American Southwest) will discuss new ways to record, document, and visualize the cultural landscape of the Greater American Southwest.
-The program emphasizes the SCAAS Cultural Landscapes Survey Program, which has tribal consultation as a key component.
+Greg Munson (Society for Cultural Astronomy in the American Southwest) discussed new ways to record, document, and visualize the cultural landscape of the Greater American Southwest.
+The program emphasized the SCAAS Cultural Landscapes Survey Program, which has tribal consultation as a key component.
 At the center of the program is expanding the concept of the archaeological site boundary to include resources from the local environment, relationships to nearby villages, how the architecture relates to the more distant landscape, and a building’s alignment to horizon features such as mountain peaks.
 SCAAS studies the connection of a site to astronomical cycles and features in the day and night sky and explores new technologies for the visualization of buildings and the landscape like the use of dynamic panoramas, 3D modeling, and infographics.
 Its goals include establishing a common method of documenting and visualizing links between ancestral peoples and the land and sky that surrounded them so that we can better understand that we live in a unified cultural landscape, inseparable from its parts.

 Please enjoy these additional Zoom lectures sponsored by our friends at Crow Canyon Archaeological Center.